telerik/winforms-docs/gridview/rows/tag-property.md

 The most natural place to use the tag is in some of the row/cell events.
-For example, to make the content of certain cells invisible use the following code:#_[C#] Collapsing all rows with the specified tag_
+For example, to make the content of certain cells invisible use the following code:

 {{source=..\SamplesCS\GridView\Rows\TagProperty.cs region=hideRowsWithSpecifiedTag}}
 {{source=..\SamplesVB\GridView\Rows\TagProperty.vb region=hideRowsWithSpecifiedTag}}